Blueprint TravelersBlueprint Travelers

 The Biomuseo

-The Biomuseo is Frank Gehry’s only building in Latin America: a riot of color, angles, and folding planes that looks completely deliberate and completely out of place in equal measure.
+The Biomuseo is Frank Gehry’s only building in Latin America: a riot of color, angles, and folding planes that looks completely deliberate and completely out of place at the same time.
 Inside, it is a natural history museum focused on the formation of the Isthmus of Panama and why that matters to the rest of the world.

-When the land bridge between North and South America closed roughly three million years ago, it triggered one of the largest species exchanges in the history of life on Earth and fundamentally altered ocean circulation patterns on both sides of the continent.
-If you have been traveling through Panama without fully understanding why this narrow strip of land is so biologically significant, the Biomuseo answers that question in a way that is engaging rather than textbook.
+When the land bridge between North and South America closed roughly three million years ago, it triggered one of the largest species exchanges in the history of life on Earth and changed ocean circulation on both sides of the continent.
+If you have been traveling through Panama without fully understanding why this narrow strip of land is so biologically significant, the Biomuseo answers that question without being textbook about it.

-The exhibitions are fully bilingual in English and Spanish, and the design is genuinely accessible for families.
-Fish tanks throughout display the range of aquatic environments found around Panama, from Pacific reefs to Caribbean shallows to freshwater river systems.
-It is the best single place in the country to visualize all of Panama’s ecosystems in one location.
+Exhibitions are fully bilingual in English and Spanish, the design is genuinely family-friendly, and fish tanks throughout show the range of aquatic environments around Panama from Pacific reefs to Caribbean shallows to freshwater river systems.
+It is the best single place to visualize all of Panama’s ecosystems in one location.

 Budget ninety minutes minimum.
-The building gets warm, so morning visits are more comfortable.
-The Biomuseo is closed on Tuesdays.
+The building gets warm, so mornings are more comfortable.
+Closed Tuesdays.

 Time to allow